+Another reason why I love making it during Chinese New Year is because its symbolism.
 There’s a Chinese proverb that goes ‘nian nian you yu’ (年年有余) which means having things in surplus every year.
-As ‘yu’/ surplus sounds like ‘fish’, the Chinese loves to serve fish on Chinese New Year, which symbolizes wealth and prosperity.
+As ‘yu’/ surplus sounds like ‘fish’, which symbolizes wealth and prosperity, the Chinese loves to serve fish on lunar new year.
+Well, now you can have it as dessert too!

 > Koi fish mold

 > Agar-agar powder x 1 packet of 12 g

 > Sugar x 160 g / 3/4 cup

 > Water x 700 ml

 - Cut raisins into smaller pieces with a pair of scissors

 - Using your fingers, roll the raisins into balls.
 These are for the eyes.

 - Place water, pandan leaves, sugar and agar agar powder into pot and bring to boil at low heat.